awidne/static-frontpage/content/premed-tutoring.md

 {{< /hiddenimage >}}

 ## Application Review
 Every medical school has different requirements and application processes.
-Simplify the application cycle
+Simplify the application cycle.

 Available services include:
 - Application planning (incl. deadlines, requirements, and extra-cirriculars)
-- Autobiographical sketches and extracirricular blurbs editing
+- Autobiographical sketches and extracirriculars planning
-- Supplemental essays editing

 ## Interview Preparation
-All Canadian medical schools have some form of interview.
+All Canadian medical schools have some form of applicant interviewing.
 The most common are the multiple mini interview (MMI) and panel interview.

 Available services include:
 - Preparing for interviews
 - Practice MMI

+Disclaimer: due to university policy, confidential information regarding the admissions process are not disclosed in interview preparation sessions.